bhupendraptlk/bhupendraptlk/README.md

 ## I'm Bhupendra Patel

+- 💼 Ex-Intern @Dukaan®
-- 👨‍🎓 B.Tech CSE Student at Lovely Professional University
+- 👨‍🎓 B.Tech CSE Student at Lovely Professional University.
-- 🌱 I'm currently learning Full Stack Web Development and Programming
+- 🌱 I'm currently learning Full Stack Web Development and Programming..
-- 👯 I'm looking to collaborate on anything that is fun and add to my knowledge
+- 👯 I'm looking to collaborate on anything that is fun and add to my knowledge.

 ---